 Paul Dio sits down with SATIC's CEO, B.D.
-Erickson II to talk about the importance of legacy within a business and how as a leader of an organization, building a legacy is not only an individualistic act but something that you do as a team and make a vital part of the overall corporate culture.
+Erickson II to talk about the importance of legacy within a business and how building a legacy is not only an individualistic act but something that you do as a team to build corporate culture.

 Follow Paul Dio:

 Paul Dio is an advisor to business owners who need a fresh perspective on strategic thinking, leadership, and change management.
 Paul's team of advisors work to provide risk management analysis not from just a numbers perspective but also from a business and life perspective.

 Paul Dio: "Welcome to the Legacy podcast!
 This podcast is a series of conversations centered around understanding the values, beliefs and intentions behind leaving a legacy.
 You will hear from successful business owners just like yourself who want to leave an impact for generations to come.
 Let's get started."

 Welcome to the Legacy podcast!
 I'm your host, Paul Dio, and I'm with a very special guest, B.D.
 Erickson who is the President and CEO of SATIC USA.
 Welcome B.D.!"